 According to a McKinsey report, 35% of Amazon’s revenue comes from its referral system.
 Netflix saves about $1 billion a year through personalization and recommendations.
-These cases and so many others have one common denominator – data science.
+These are just a few examples of the impact of data science.
 For the better part of a decade, companies have been leveraging their most valuable asset, data, and utilizing data science to stay ahead of their competitors.

-Data science delivers tremendous business value, from making more informed decisions and goal setting to identifying opportunities, classifying your target audience, and selecting the right talent.
+Data science provides a huge business impact, from making more informed decisions and goal setting to identifying opportunities, classifying your target audience, and selecting the right talent.
 Let’s take a look at how companies capitalize on industry insights using data science.

 During this process, data scientists work on analysis, data content organization, and standards research, using the latest technologies and tools for the activity.
 Part of this work is also devoted to scenario design and hypothesis analysis.